Dr-Dados/python-training/README.md

-this is a readme file for all python training
+this is a readme file for all python training test